 Before you drive to the closest post office, call to make sure your home is on one of their carrier’s routes.
 The closest post office to us is not our local post office and yours might not be either.
 Considering the lines at post offices now are insane, this could be a huge time waster if you don’t call first.

-Take Your HUD Statement & Photo ID to the Post Office
+Take Your Closing Disclosure Statement & Photo ID to the Post Office

-When you gather your HUD closing statement and your photo ID, head over to the post office assigned to your home.
-The HUD is proof that you are the new owner of the property.
+When you gather your closing disclosure statement and your photo ID, head over to the post office assigned to your home.
+The closing statement is proof that you are the new owner of the property.
 If you are renting the home, bring a copy of your lease showing you are the tenant.
 When they post office sees proof you live at the property, they’ll look up your address and tell you where to find your mailbox (street location and box number).

 The Post Office Will ReKey Your Box